-ELIGIBILITY: All full-time, licensed life and health insurance agents, brokers and licensed team members in the United States or Canada are eligible to participate in the Real Life Stories Client Service Recognition Program.
+ELIGIBILITY: All full-time, licensed life and health insurance agents, brokers and licensed team members, or client beneficiaries in the United States or Canada are eligible to participate in the Real Life Stories Client Service Recognition Program.
 The employees of our advertising partner(s) and Life Happens, their board members, their advertising and promotion agencies, other contractors, and the immediate families of each shall not be eligible.

 To be eligible, all stories must include the involvement of a licensed insurance professional or team member, and the professional submitting the story must have been involved in the story.

-HOW TO ENTER: To submit an entry, you can fill out the online application form along with a written essay at: www.lifehappens.org/reallife.
+HOW TO ENTER: To submit an entry, you can fill out the online application form along with a written essay at: www.lifehappens.org/reallife or submit an entry via Life Happens’ social media platform.
 Anyone who submits an entry on or before the submission deadline will receive written notification of confirmation that their entry was received.
-Entries must be received by Monday, October 31, 2016 at 4:00 pm Eastern time.
+Entries must be received by October 31, 2017 at 4:00 pm Eastern time.
 There is no cost to enter.

 JUDGING: Stories will be reviewed and selected by an independent panel of judges.
 The panel may include academics, journalists, regulators, consumer advocates and business leaders, all of whom are involved in, and/or are knowledgeable about, the insurance industry.
 Entries will be judged primarily on the compelling nature of the stories and how well they demonstrate the role and value of life, disability, or long-term care insurance.
 Exceptional service on the part of the agent will also be an important criterion.
 Shortly after the Judging session, award recipients will be notified by telephone, mail or email.
 Life Happens reserves the right, in its sole discretion, to disqualify any entry for any reason, including but not limited to entries Life Happens deems to be inappropriate, offensive, infringing third party rights or is not in keeping with its image.
 The decisions, based on judging, background checks, and availability to participate in Real Life Stories activities, will be final and binding.

 PRIZES: There will be four winners.
 The four clients of the winning agents, will receive the same prize.
-The four winning agents and their clients will agree that Life Happens may feature his or her story in a public educational awareness campaign which can include (a) a professionally written story; (b) exclusive video(s) produced; (c) possible public speaking presentation; and (d) other collateral for the educational awareness campaign.
+The four winning agents and their clients will agree that Life Happens may feature his or her story, name and likeness rights in a public educational awareness campaign which can include (a) a professionally written story; (b) exclusive video(s) produced; (c) possible public speaking presentation; and (d) other collateral for the educational awareness campaign.

 Taxes: Each winner and client is responsible for paying all federal, state, and local income and other applicable taxes that are due in connection with receipt of the prize.